Zoom App Basic System requirements: (Windows-PC, MacOS, Linux)

 Bandwidth requirements for Zoom App

-The bandwidth used by Zoom is optimized for the best experience based on the participant‘s network.
+Based on the participant’s network, Zoom optimizes the bandwidth use for the best experience.
 It automatically adjusts for 3G, WiFi, or wired environments.

 • 600 kbps (up / down) for high-quality video